 The lymph nodes in the groin may become tender, enlarged, and matted together, forming collections of pus (abscesses) called buboes.
 The skin over the abscess may become red and shiny and may break down and discharge pus from the lymph nodes onto the skin.
 Sores may form in other areas of the skin.

 A doctor's evaluation

 Culture of a sample of pus or fluid

 Doctors suspect chancroid in people with one or more painful genital sores (ulcers) that have no obvious cause, especially if they have been in areas of the world where the infection is common.

 Usually, doctors take a sample of pus or fluid from a sore and send it to a laboratory to be grown (cultured).
 However, culturing and identifying these bacteria are difficult, so the diagnosis relies more on symptoms and likelihood of being exposed to the infection.

-Specific tests for chancroid are not readily available, but blood tests may be done to exclude other causes, such as syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+Specific tests for chancroid are not readily available, but blood tests may be done to exclude other causes, such as syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+It... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more .